NYS ITS GIS Program Office

 Geographic Information Systems Clearinghouse

-The following recommendations were compiled by the Standards Work Group (now the Data Coordination, Standards & Clearinghouse Work Group), and have been approved by the Coordinating Body (now the Geospatial Advisory Council).
+The following recommendations were compiled by the Standards Work Group (now the Standards and Data Coordination Work Group), and have been approved by the Coordinating Body (now the Geospatial Advisory Council).

 Datum and Coordinate System Standard

 The intent of this standard is to minimize the effort required to use data collected from various sources in New York State.
 Specifically, the intent is to minimize the number of datum and map projection/coordinate systems combinations in use and to encourage accurate documentation of the systems referenced by data coordinates.
 Accurate documentation will be especially important during the transition to a new horizontal datum and vertical datum scheduled for 2022.
 The intent is not to require data providers to convert old data to new coordinate systems, but rather to make clear a preferred set of standards which make sense and provide maximum utility for new technologies.